sZeru/resume_chat/README.md

 ### To run the program
 - open Ollama
 - start the RabbitMQ service
-- **If you haven't created the vector stores yet, run rag.py ONCE.
-If adding more data to retrieve information from, run rag.py once more.**
 - run app.py
 - run backend.py
 - Access the website on your local address (http://127.0.0.1:5000)